Local Causal Discovery for Statistically Efficient Causal Inference: INTRODUCTION

 While these methods can effectively reduce computational demands for finding valid adjustment sets, these sets can be suboptimal in terms of asymptotic variance \citep{henckel2022graphical}.
 Moreover, they require additional assumptions about ancestral relationships. \citet{schubert2025snap} show that definite non-ancestors of the target variables are not required to discover the optimal adjustment set.
 They propose SNAP, which progressively identifies these definite non-ancestors and prunes them from the causal discovery process, improving the computational efficiency of the method.
 However, SNAP still requires discovering fine-grained causal relations over the remaining, potentially large, number of variables, making it potentially inefficient.

 In this paper, we combine the advantages of global and local methods, and propose \ac{LOAD}, a method to identify the optimal adjustment set using only local information around variables. \ac{LOAD} employs local causal discovery to cheaply identify information over the local neighborhoods of the target variables and their siblings.
 Then, using only this local information, it identifies the type of causal relation between the targets and determines whether the causal effect is identifiable.
-Finally, it provably identifies the optimal adjustment set by again leveraging local causal discovery to identify mediators and their parents.
+If it is identifiable, it then finds the possible descendants of the treatment and infers the optimal adjustment set as the parents of the outcome in a variant of the forbidden projection \citep{witte2020efficient}.
+Otherwise, it returns the locally valid parent adjustment sets \citep{maathuis2009estimating}.
 Our contributions are: \begin{compactitem} \item We develop a method to determine the identifiability of a causal effect from local information. \item We propose \acf{LOAD}, a sound and complete method to identify the optimal adjustment set, using only local information around variables. \item We evaluate \ac{LOAD} on both simulated and realistic data, showing that it can recover high-quality adjustment sets with low computational costs. \end{compactitem}